"Pebbles End" (Page last updated 17th May 2011)

 Fictitious background / back story.

 Location site for this imaginary railway is Ferrybridge, Weymouth & Portland.
-Dorset (Link from Multimap will open in new window) .
-Although I have not modeled the actual buildings you can see the wooden huts that inspired the model in this photograph.
+Dorset.
+Although I have not modelled the actual buildings you can see the wooden huts that inspired the model in this photograph.
 If you look at the aerial images on Multimap and follow the hard landscaped promenade westwards from the end of Ferryman's Way they are at the far end of the triangle formed by the foreshore and the caravan park .
+(Section revised Apr 2017 - replacement map link)

 Back to page top | To the start of the build log | To the latest update